keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ```
 :::

-This interface however is _not coherent_.
-Faulting on absence is preserved as a behavior in `Option[A]` and `Either[X, A]`, but in `List[A]` however `extract()` could return an empty `Seq[A]` and whether that can be interpreted as absence is ambiguous, requiring client code to decide at the call site what absence means.
-This interface also imposes the effects of `List[A]`, specifically length, cardinality, and sort, upon all client code using it.
+This interface however _is not coherent_.
+Faulting on absence is preserved as a behavior in `Option[A]` and `Either[X, A]`, but in `List[A]` however `extract()` could return an empty `Seq[A]` and whether that can be interpreted as absence is ambiguous.
+This requires client code to decide at the call site what absence means.
+This interface also imposes the effects of `List[A]`, specifically length, upon all client code using it.
 You would probably be very unhappy using this interface in your own code.

 But what about implementing `extract()` for `Future[A]`?
 When applied to `Future[A]`, the `extract()` function is by its own signature a blocking call.
-You probably want something that is properly asynchronous.
+You want your dependency on `A` to be properly asynchronous.

 ### Abstracting over effects

 `Option[A]`, `Either[A]`, `List[A]`, `Future[A]`, and `IO[A]` all have different effects that dictate how term `A` is produced.
-Following an axiom from object oriented programming: _abstract what changes_.
-Therefore you have to shed effects as implementation details.
+To follow an axiom from object oriented programming: _abstract what changes_, therefore you have to shed effects as an implementation detail.
 How might that impact extracting the term `A`?

-The answer is unsatisfying: _extraction cannot be generalized_.
+You may be unsatisfied by the answer: _extraction cannot be generalized_.
 All you know is that there is term `A`.
 You don't know whether an instance is present, how many of it there are, whether it's here already, or if it's arriving later.
 How do you consume term `A` when you know nothing about its instances' nature of existence?
+Functors solve this problem.

-**Functors** are an abstraction that allow you to consume term `A`.
+**Functors** are an abstraction that allow you to consume term `A` within the context of `F[A]`.
 A Functor is a simple structure, a single function called `map()`:

 :::{.numberLines .nowrap}
 ```scala